 - Experiencing withdrawal symptoms when trying to cut down, or stop using Spice altogether

-- The inability to focus to on anything, other than Spice; neglecting all other aspects of life
+- The inability to focus on anything, other than Spice; neglecting all other aspects of life

-- Failure to grasp the concept of time and losing consciousness or memory of what has happened while on Spice
+- Failure to grasp the concept of time and losing consciousness or memory of what has happened whilst using Spice

 - Failed attempts to stop using Spice, even when it is no longer enjoyable